Urban Planning Courses

 UP479: Community Engagement in Planning

-This seminar explores in theory, policy, and practice community engagement through a case study and by observing actual planning and decision-making processes at different scales and contexts.
-Students will learn about different tools and strategies that bring people together, particularly in low-income neighborhoods and culturally diverse metropolitan regions.
-Collectively, we will design a participatory process.
-Throughout the semester we will grapple with the myriad challenges and dilemmas faced by nonprofit advocates, community activists and equity-oriented public planners.
+Students will explore in theory, policy and practice community engagement through a case study, and observe actual planning and decision-making processes at different scales and contexts.
+Students will learn different tools and strategies that bring people together, particularly low-income neighborhoods and culturally diverse metropolitan regions.
+Collectively, students will design a participatory process.
+Throughout the semester, students will make field trips to stakeholder communities and planning agencies, and grapple with the myriad challenges and dilemmas faced by nonprofit advocates, community activists, and equity-oriented public planners.

 UP480: Sustainable Design Principles